deflation-index/deflation-index/README.md

 ### v3.0.1 Rebuild (December 2025)

-This version represents a complete rebuild of the Master Deflation Index:
+This version represents a complete rebuild of the Deflation Index:
 - All calculations now use formulas (previously hard-coded values)
 - Weights referenced from single source for consistency
 - 4-decimal precision (weights sum to exactly 1.0000)